 Part of his remit in this post was to develop exhibition, publication, and documentation strategies.
 Among other activities were a series of talks on wayang at Yale, a lecture at the Ballard Institute and Museum of Puppetry on the collection, and a performance on 12 December of the wayang ritual drama Barikan with Yale’s gamelan group, Gamelan Suprabanggo.
 He also participated in a workshop on modern shadow theatre given by the California-based dalang and theatre director Larry Reed of Shadowlight Productions.

-In the first quarter of 2018, Matthew is collaborating with artist-scholar and expert in wayang kulit, Professor I Nyoman Sedana.
+In the first quarter of 2018, Matthew collaborated with artist-scholar and expert in wayang kulit, Professor I Nyoman Sedana.
 Pak Sedana is a professor of traditional theatre at the Balinese arts conservatoire ISI Denpasar and an academic visitor to Royal Holloway, University of London supported by the Indonesian Embassy.
+This resulted in a collaborative performance of The Death of Indrajit, performed at Royal Holloway, Central School of Speech and Drama and the Embassy of the Republic of Indonesia.